Denniman/mvxchange-home/README.md

 ## Component structure

-The component folder structure should follow this pattern.
-See the Button atom as a reference implementation
+The component folder structure follows this pattern.

 ```
 ./Component